onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We must compute our way to the best ideology - we must rank the problems, sort them topologically, give them proper weights, and find the best solutions by employing the best people through the most fair competition process and then start solving the graph of governance problems

-We need to reinvent bar culture

-We need the best system to have kids (& adults) in

-How best to be a human

-The first countries to utilize this architecture will be the biggest winners.